imanolgh/projects/File_Sharing_Site/README.md

 Link:http://ec2-18-212-186-195.compute-1.amazonaws.com/~sfsobol/login.html

-Welcome to my file-sharing website that I created along with my partner.
+Welcome to my file-sharing website that I created for my Rapid Prototype and Creative Programming class I took at Washington University in St. Louis along with my partner.
 The purpose of this project was to create a simple file sharing site that supports uploading, viewing, and deleting files associated with various users.
 A user can login using one of the three usernames below:

 The 3 login usernames are case sensitive: